 Do solar panels work if my roof is partially shaded?

 A little shade doesn’t render your solar panels completely useless.
-Though the output will be reduce, solar panels will still work in the shade – just at less capacity due to lower sunlight exposure.
+Though the output will be reduced, solar panels will still work in the shade – just at less capacity due to lower sunlight exposure.
 Though the numbers will vary depending on how much shade the panels are facing.
 This is something we will assess and discuss with you when organising a solar PV system for your home!

 How long will it take to get a solar power system installed?